 As a city of contrast, Dubai holds an allure like no other city in the world.
 It is an exceptional destination where gleaming steel and glass skyscrapers meet earth-toned wind-tower houses, winding alleys, stark deserts, and old souks.
-It exudes bespoke opulence as well as a charming simple life.
-Amid this intriguing mix, you as a first-timer will be spoilt with options regarding what to see and do here.
-The city tells many tales but weaving an image through stories does no justice compared to what you witness when you actually explore it up close.
+It exudes bespoke opulence and a charming, simple life.
+Amid this intriguing mix, as a first-timer, you will be spoilt with options regarding what to see and do here.
+The city tells many tales, but weaving an image through stories does no justice compared to what you witness when you explore it up close.
 Got 6 days free in hand?
-Plan 6-day visit to the fabulous Middle Eastern city and see for yourself.
-As a guide to planning your Dubai vacation, we provide you with an example itinerary for first-time tourists.
-Read on.
+Plan a visit to the fabulous Middle Eastern city and see for yourself.
+As a guide to planning your Dubai vacation, we provide you an example itinerary for first-time tourists.
+Read on.Â

 Things to Know for a Blissful Dubai Holiday